alecstem/REUWebsite/visualization.md

+# Visualization

-# This is where we will have the code visualizied
+## This is where we will have the code visualizied